dagilleland/StudentMarks/StudentMark.Requirements/ReadMe.md

 * **Q)** Can you tell me more about the "all-or-nothing" exercises?
   * **R)** Those exercises are each marked as either a pass/fail.
 They are fairly easy to do, and for the most part student pass them when they try them.
 However, sometimes they don't, and I'll explcitly mark them as a fail.
     * *Note* Use **Pass/Fail** as part of the domain language to describe these types of marked items.
+  * **Q)** You say that you explicitly mark them as a fail.
+Do you not enter all the marks (i.e., do you leave any "un-marked", or mark them as incomplete)?
+  * **R)** I don't mark them as incomplete, I just don't enter any mark for that exercise.
+Then, at the end of the course, if there isn't a mark, it's assumed they didn't do it and therefore fail that exercise.

 When I enter my list of students, it would be easier to just paste in all the student information as one "chunk" and have the system figure out [parse] what the student information is.
 There would be one student per line, and all the information on each line is separated by spaces, tabs, and/or commas.
 Each line has the student's name (typically *First Last*, but perhaps with a middle name) and then ends with the school id for the student.